Understand and manage your natural gas bill

 - Basic Monthly Charge: Pays a portion of the cost of providing dependable natural gas service and does not depend on how much natural gas a customer uses.
 It helps to pay for things like the maintenance of meters and underground pipelines, the cost of meter reading, and billing and record keeping.

 - Billing Percentages: Show how much your gas consumption was Primary Gas and how much was Supplemental Gas.
-The combined Primary and Supplemental billing percentages will always total 100 per cent.
+The combined Primary and Supplemental billing percentages will always total 100%.
 These percentages are subject to change to reflect how much of each type of supply is actually purchased.
-For example, the November 1, 2017 billing percentages are 92 per cent Primary and 8 per cent Supplemental for Firm customers, and 84 per cent Primary and 16 per cent Supplemental for Interruptible customers.
+For example, the May 1, 2018 billing percentages are 84% Primary and 16% Supplemental for Firm customers, and 95% Primary and 5% Supplemental for Interruptible customers.

 Customers who use High Volume Firm Service, Mainline Firm Service, or Interruptible Service will have Demand Transportation and Demand Distribution charges in addition to these bill components.